The Voronoi conjecture for parallelohedra with simply connected $\delta$-surface: The Voronoi conjecture

+In 2005 A.~Ordine \cite{Ord} proved Voronoi's conjecture for $3$-irreducible parallelohedra.
+Up to the moment, no improvements of this result are known.

+We also mention a result by R.~Erdahl \cite{Erd} who proved Voronoi's conjecture for space-filling zonotopes.
+A {\it zonotope} is a Minkowski sum of finitely many segments.
+Erdahl's proof is based on technique of unimodular vector representations, and he constructed the appropriate affine transformation for a zonotope using normals to its facets.
+This approach significantly differs from the original approach introduced by Voronoi and developed later by Zhitomirskii and Ordine where the main focus is on constructing an auxiliary polyhedral surface named generatrissa and building a quadratic form associated to the surface.

-\begin{defin} Consider the surface $\partial P$ of the $d$-dimensional parallelohedron $P$.
-After deletion of all closed non-primitive faces of codimension 2 of $P$ we will obtain a $(d-1)$-dimensional manifold without border.
-We will call this manifold the $\delta$-{\it surface} of $P$ and denote $P_\delta$.
+\begin{defin} The surface $\partial P$ of a $d$-dimensional parallelohedron $P$ is homeomorphic to the $(d-1)$-dimensional sphere $\mathbb{S}^{d-1}$.
+After deletion of all closed non-primitive faces of codimension 2 of $P$ we obtain new $(d-1)$-dimensional manifold without boundary (in the topological sense of notion of ``manifold without boundary'').
+We call this manifold the $\delta$-{\it surface} of $P$ and denote it by $P_\delta$.

-If we glue together every pair of opposite points of $\delta$-surface of $P$ then we will obtain another $(d-1)$-dimensional manifold that is subset of real projective space $\mathbb{R}P^{d-1}$.
-We will call this manifold the {\it $\pi$-surface} of $P$ and denote $P_\pi$. \end{defin}
+The manifold $P_\delta$ is centrally symmetric because $\partial P$ is centrally symmetric.
+If we glue together every pair of opposite points of the $P_\delta$, then we obtain another $(d-1)$-dimensional manifold that is a subset of real projective space $\mathbb{RP}^{d-1}$.
+We call this manifold {\it $\pi$-surface} of $P$ and denote by $P_\pi$.

-The $\delta$-surface of $P$ as well as $P_\pi$ is connected if and only if $P$ can not be represented as a direct sum of two parallelohedra of smaller dimensions \cite{Ord}.
-Since it is enough to prove the Voronoi conjecture only for those parallelohedra that can not be represented as direct sums then further we will consider only parallelohedra with connected $\delta$-surfaces.